-There are two principle ways to transmit information over the Internet; Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
-TCP creates a session where receiver acknowledges each packet and lost or damaged packets are resent.
+There are two basic ways information is conveyed over the Internet; Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+TCP creates a session where the receiver acknowledges each packet and lost or damaged packets are resent.
 This is ideal for file transfer type communication.
 Recovery from missing or corrupt packets is more important than latency.
 With UDP transmitter sends data without expecting feedback from receiver.
 UDP is commonly used with streaming audio and video transmission where latency is more important than accuracy and insufficient time exists to recover from transmission errors.
-If an error occurs it is up to the receiver to fake the missing data.
+If an error occurs it is up to the receiver to deal with the missing data as best it can.